ChrisTian206/ChrisTian206/README.md

 I'm currently dedicating my efforts to the following projects and tasks:

-1. **AI Note Summarization Web App**: Continuing development on a web app for AI note summarization using the MERN stack with an scrum team of 6.
-Implementing new features and optimizing the user experience.
+1. **AI Real Estate Web App**: Continuing development on a web app for AI Real Estate startup project, Azula AI.
+Azula AI makes it much more efficient and easier for clients who are interested in searching or buying real estate properties.
+With the assistant of Azula AI, clients can quickly search properties matches their need and get real time answers about their interested properties.

 2. **React Advancement**: Advancing my skills in React by working on personal projects and exploring advanced concepts.

 3. **Learning Django**: Actively learning and experimenting with Django.
 Check out my [<a href= "https://github.com/ChrisTian206/DjangoReact-eCom">Online Shop</a>] project that tracks my learning!